 Where to plant: Zone 3 in the buffer zones.
-It is a good plant for security force.
+It is a good plant for security fencing.

 Uses: It can be used to attract bees, relieve nausea in pregnancy, and treat stomach problems and ulcers.
-The fruit can turn yellow when ripe and can be eaten row or make jam and juice.
-How to multiply: Seed.
+The fruit can turn yellow when ripe and can be eaten raw or made into jam and juice.